Akshayak5/RESUME-ANALYZER/README.md

 	•	Resume History Tracking
         Stores previously analyzed resumes so users can view and compare their past analysis results.

+	•	Career Roadmap
+        Allows candidates to enter a target job role and receive an AI-generated roadmap showing current match percentage, skills already acquired, skills to learn, estimated time to         job-readiness, and expected salary range — with role suggestions across Tech, Healthcare, Business, and Engineering domains.

+    •	AI Resume Enhancer
+        Powered by Groq AI, it fixes spelling errors, rephrases weak bullet points, removes weak phrases, and provides improvement tips.
+Displays a fully enhanced resume that can be          copied or downloaded as a DOCX file.

 ## 🛠️Tech Stack

 Frontend